Ohio Chapter ISA Education Grant Program

 You will need the following to complete the online application:

 - Information on funds pending or received from other sources

 Criteria for Selection

-Recommendations on grant awards will be presented to the TREE Fund Board of Trustees for final approval at or before the Summer Board Meeting and will be announced within 30 days of their decision.
+Recommendations on grant awards will be presented to the TREE Fund Board of Trustees for final approval at or before the Autumn Board Meeting and will be announced within 30 days of their decision.

 Applications will be scored on the following scale:

 - Relevant staff are qualified (0-10)